-The new MD-PhD Scholarships is now available on offer for applicants from Switzerland.
-This scholarship available to promising young physicians who wish to get a formal research training in natural sciences, in public health sciences, in clinical research or in biomedical ethics, in addition to their medical education.
+The new MD-PhD The studentships are now available on offer for applicants from Switzerland.
+This scholarship is available to promising young physicians who wish to get formal research training in natural sciences, in public health sciences, in clinical research or in biomedical ethics, in addition to their medical education.

 The aim of the dual training is to equip MD-PhD graduates to pursue a career combining research and clinics in an academic setting, to become experts in translational medicine and to contribute to evidence-based medicine.

 The University of Bern is a university in the Swiss capital of Bern and was founded in 1834.
 It is regulated and financed by the Canton of Bern.
-It is a comprehensive university offering a broad choice of courses and programs in eight faculties and some 150 institutes.
-With around 17,512 students, the University of Bern is the third biggest University in Switzerland.
-The University of Bern operates at three levels: university, faculties, and institutes.
-Other organizational units include interfaculty and general university units.
+It is a comprehensive university offering a broad choice of courses and programs in eight faculties and some 150 institutes

-- Course Level: Scholarships are available to pursue MD-PhD or PhD programmes.
+- Course Level: The studentships are available to pursue MD-PhD or Ph.D programs.

-- Study Subject: Scholarships are awarded in human medicine, veterinary medicine and dentistry.
+- Study Subject: The studentships are awarded in human medicine, veterinary medicine, and dentistry.

-- Scholarship Award: MD-PhD scholarships are awarded for a minimum of two to a maximum of three years, within a time window of four years starting from the date of matriculation as MD-PhD or PhD student.
+- Scholarship Award: MD-PhD opportunities are awarded for a minimum of two to a maximum of three years, within a time window of four years starting from the date of matriculation as an MD-PhD or Ph.D. student.
 This time window may be extended by a maximum of one year in justified cases.
 The reasons for requesting an extension of the time window must be explained in the application.

 - Nationality: This scholarship is available for Swiss nationals.